mcgill-cpslab/spiral/CONTRIBUTING.md

     $ poetry install -E test -E doc -E dev
     ```

+5. Create your local development branch.
-5. Create a branch for local development:
+   You can create your local development branch from the project branch with name prefix as 'project/' for local development:

     ```
+    $ git checkout project/a_project_branch
     $ git checkout -b feature/name-of-your-feature
     ```